tehw0lf/claude-templates/README.md

 # CLAUDE.md

 <!--
-How to Use This Template:
-1. Include https://github.com/tehw0lf/claude-templates.git as a submodule
+Installation:
+Global use (Claude Code only): add `export CLAUDE_ADDITIONAL_DIRS="/path/to/claude-templates"` to your shell run configuration.
+Global use with MCP Server (Claude Code & Claude Desktop):
+  {
+    "mcpServers": {
+      "filesystem": {
+        "command": "npx",
+        "args": [
+          "-y",
+          "@modelcontextprotocol/server-filesystem",
+          "/path/to/claude-templates",
+        ]
+      }
+    }
+  }

+Local use: `git submodule init https://github.com/tehw0lf/claude-templates.git`

+Usage:
-2. Copy .claude-templates/README.md (this file) to your project's root directory as CLAUDE.md
+Local use only: Copy .claude-templates/README.md (this file) to your project's root directory as CLAUDE.md when using as submodule
-3. Customize the pre-commit validation commands for your project
-4. Add any project-specific instructions or run /init to append to CLAUDE.md -->
+Run /init to let Claude append project specific information to CLAUDE.md Add pre-commit validation commands for your project to CLAUDE.md -->

 This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.